Mon 26 June 2023

 That original blog was made 8 years ago when I was still learning how to program.
 I ended up with a bloated Django site

-to prove with an appreciation for simplicity, I'm starting with a static site.
+appreciation for simplicity, I'm using a static site generator.
 I also wanted to take this

 opportunity to start with new content.
 Hoping to win some art to have something to talk about.